Characters: DCAU-Justice League

 - Smart People Play Chess: Either he's really good or Aquaman's really bad.
 Most likely the former, because he IS a super-intelligent android.

 - Story Breaker Power: He is only in four episodes and is Put on a Bus at the end of every episode except the first.
-He turns out to still have one weakness: 'chaos magic' is able to draw on him (possibly copying his Power Copying).
+He turns out to still have one weakness: 'chaos magic', or any form of magic, is able to draw on him (possibly copying his Power Copying).
+It's too bad no one exploited this during his return.

 - Straw Nihilist: Downplayed.
 His main arc is finding the meaning of his existence.